 Lauren slowly turned around.
 They were face to face.
 “They sent you to kill me.”

 “I’m not one of their night-slayers.
 I don’t kill unless you give me a reason to.”

 Lauren backed away.
 “Did I give you a reason?”

 “Yes,” Artemis nodded but at Lauren’s startled expression, added, “but not to kill.
-I never see anyone around here, unless they’re mutant.
+I rarely see anyone around here, unless they’re mutant.
 I followed you because I wanted to see what you were.”

 “Flattering,” Lauren remarked dryly as she rolled around different thoughts and questions.
 This could very well be an island native!
 The woman could help them escape.
 “You must know your way here then.
 How much do you know of the island?
 How long have you been here?”